tuck1s/sparkySched/README.md

 ## Performance considerations
 You'll get the very best performance if you are able to host the tool "close" to the SparkPost injection point i.e. low latency.

-A real production injector can also make use of concurrency - see [best practices](https://support.sparkpost.com/customer/portal/articles/2249268).
+A real production injector can also make use of concurrency (not done here) - see [best practices](https://support.sparkpost.com/customer/portal/articles/2249268).

-## TODO / possible extensions
-Per-recipient data / metadata could be included via extensions to the command-line parameters and recipients file format.

 ## See Also